froggitti/wire-os-victor/README.md

-# victor
+# redOS

-Welcome to `victor`.
+Welcome to `redOS`.
 This is the home of the Anki Vector robot's source code.
 Original README: [README-orig.md](/README-orig.md)

 Check the [wiki](https://github.com/kercre123/victor/wiki) for more information about the leak, what we can do with this, and general Vector info.

-## Changes

-- The wiki includes a list of changes I made: [Changes I Made](https://github.com/kercre123/victor/wiki/Changes-I-Made)

 ## Building (Linux)